michelecafagna26/CLIPCap/README.md

 - Rationale  generation **[clipcap-base-captioning-ft-hl-rationales](https://huggingface.co/michelecafagna26/clipcap-base-captioning-ft-hl-rationales)**
 - Narrative generation **[clipcap-base-captioning-ft-hl-narratives](https://huggingface.co/michelecafagna26/clipcap-base-captioning-ft-hl-narratives)**

-This is repo an adaptation of the [original repo](https://github.com/rmokady/CLIP_prefix_caption/tree/main) that **makes it easy to run pre-trained and finetuned checkpoints**.
+This repo is an adaptation of the [original repo](https://github.com/rmokady/CLIP_prefix_caption/tree/main) that **makes it easy to run pre-trained and finetuned checkpoints, in inference**.
+If you want to train a new model we suggest using the original repo.

 ## Models